techiediaries/techiediaries/_posts/2020/angular-10/2020-09-17-angular-10-django-3-upload-image-files.md

 ]
 ```

-You also need to add the following settings to specify where the uploaded files will be saved and from which URL they can be served:
+You also need to add the following settings to specify where the uploaded image files will be saved and from which URL they can be served:

 ```python
 MEDIA_URL =  '/media/'
 MEDIA_ROOT = os.path.join(BASE_DIR, "media")
 ```

-### Adding Database Model
+### Adding a Database Model

 Next, open the `uploadapp/models.py` file and add the following model: